 I discovered Naturopathy after truly realising the importance of diet and its effect on health and mood.
 What attracted me to Naturopathy is that it treats the whole person and the cause, not the symptoms, which is why so many of us don’t feel better.
 This is a more natural and appealing way to help people be well and healthy in today’s hectic world.

-I trained as a Naturopathic Physician, as a mature student, at the University of Westminster, after previously studying History of Art at the University of Edinburgh.
+I trained as a Naturopath, as a mature student, at the University of Westminster, after previously studying History of Art at the University of Edinburgh.